Minimum control speeds: Safe single-engine speed

-Due to the inherent risks of operating at or close to VMCA with asymmetric thrust, and the desire to simulate and practise these manoeuvres in pilot training and certification VSSE may be defined.
+Due to the inherent risks of operating at or close to VMCA with asymmetric thrust, and the desire to simulate and practice these manoeuvres in pilot training and certification VSSE may be defined.
 VSSE safe single-engine speed is the minimum speed to intentionally render the critical engine inoperative, established and designated by the manufacturer as the safe, intentional, one engine inoperative speed.
 This speed is selected to reduce the accident potential from loss of control due to simulated engine failures at inordinately slow airspeed.